 Low Interest Loans

-Student loans are available to help you pay tuition at any Sullivan University campus.
-These loans are available from the federal government and other sources for students who qualify, and include:
+Student loans are available to those who qualify to assist in covering your costs at any Sullivan University campus.
+These loans are available from the federal government for students who qualify, and include:

 Federal Subsidized Stafford Loan